Regulation (European Union)

 A regulation is a legal act of the European Union which becomes immediately enforceable as law in all member states simultaneously.
 Regulations can be distinguished from directives which, at least in principle, need to be transposed into national law.
 Regulations can be adopted by means of a variety of legislative procedures depending on their subject matter.
-Despite their name, Regulations are primary legislation rather than regulatory delegated legislation; as such, they are often described as "Acts" (e.g. the Digital Services Act).
+Despite their name, Regulations are primary legislation rather than regulatory delegated legislation; hence, the EU increasingly uses the term "Act" in the short titles of many of its Regulations (e.g. the Digital Services Act).

 Description

 The description of regulations can be found in Article 288 of the Treaty on the Functioning of the European Union (formerly Article 249 TEC).